This completely free App displays readings from the Heart Rate sensor and plots them on a graph.

 Upper right button resets the Timer and Graph

-Uses around 5% to 10% battery per hour depending on screen brightness
+With the screen always on, uses around 5% to 10% battery per hour depending on screen brightness

 The Heart Rate data is provided to the app by the Fitbit OS, it is the same data that is shown in the built-in apps on the device.